webdiscus/pug-loader/README.md

   div UUID: #{myData.options.uuid}
 ```

-To pass global data to all pug templates, add the loader options `data` with any object.
+To pass global data to all pug templates, add the loader options `data` as any object.
 ```js
 module.exports = {
   module: {